What do punchy clowns, partying jungle animals, ugly women, a harassed Batman, and threatening aliens all have in common?

 From the United Kingdom to Canada, the United States to Pakistan, from Malta and The Netherlands to Sri Lanka and Morocco, artists of all flavors added their unique stamps on a new MINTEER album, Calling All Aliens.
 With the likes of Batman and Ugly Woman, to Jungle Zoo and Clocked By A Clown, this fun and eclectic mix of captivating tunes will surely reach you, no matter how far off into space your stare.

-Experience the full visual and audio effect of the entire album on YouTube:
+Experience the full video album on YouTube:

 “I recently stumbled upon a supremely obscure album by the relatively unknown artist Minteer that I’m coming around on.
 ‘Calling All Aliens’ is your textbook DIY album, but with a very surprising amount of polish and musical cohesiveness.
 Minteer’s title track ‘Calling All Aliens’ opens with the bluesiest of blues guitar channeling both The Animals and Raconteurs in a sprawling 6+ minute musical overture.
 Slight vocal distortions and simplistic yet crisp percussion is what drives much of the album, and there’s a consistency throughout the album’s 12 tracks insofar as every track is consistently different from the last.
 You don’t have to look too closely to see the fingerprints of Bowie, Beck, The Black Keys and just about every project ever put out by Jack Black all over this album.
 It pays homage to its predecessors, but is still uniquely original.
 Where Minteer truly flourishes is with his knack for lyrics that are both celebratory and pure weird.
 It’s Blues.
 It’s Classic Rock.
 It’s Alternative.
 Actually, I’m not entirely sure what it is, but I like it.” – Venusian Green